foss-for-synopsys-dwc-arc-processors/toolchain/doc/baremetal/ashling-axs.rst

 Ashling GDB Server can be used to debug application running on the AXS10x family of software development platforms.
-It is recommended to use latest version of Ashling drivers and software package available, which, at the moment of this writing, is 1.0.6-D.
+It is recommended to use latest version of Ashling drivers and software package available.

 Building an application